Lozaine/ResourcesWorldResetter/README.md

 ```

 ## Support
-If you encounter any issues or have questions, please create an issue on the GitHub repository or join Discord server: https://discord.gg/Y3UuG7xu9x
+If you encounter any issues or have questions, please create an issue on the GitHub repository or join Discord server here: https://discord.gg/Y3UuG7xu9x

 ## License
 This project is licensed under BSD 3-Clause License - see the LICENSE file for details.